We need rare earth elements for a greener future, but there's a catch | CBC News

 The term rare earth elements is used to describe 17 metallic elements, including the 15 lanthanide chemical elements, as well as scandium and yttrium.

 These elements, which tend to occur in the same ore deposits, are extremely valuable for a number of industrial uses such as clean energy, aerospace and automotive, but the catch is that they come in low concentrations.
-The largest global use for the elements is to produce permanent magnets in modern electronics.
+The largest global use for the elements is to produce permanent magnets in electric vehicle motors.

 Where does Canada fit in?